 A further 2 were lost on operations after the Dams Raid and 2 more destroyed in training crashes.

-3 of the Lancasters were also used on Operation Guzzle in August and December 1946 for disposing of the remaining 37 live upkeep mines in the Atlantic Ocean about 280 miles west of Glasgow.
+A single Lancaster was used to dispose of a single Upkeep in April 1945 and 3 of the Lancasters were used on Operation Guzzle in August to December 1946 for disposing of the remaining 37 live upkeep mines in the Atlantic Ocean about 280 miles west of Glasgow.

 All the remaining 11 were all unceremoniously scrapped post war.